RabiesRabies occurs in warm-blooded mammals and is transmitted to humans, most often by a bite or scratch from an infected animal, usually a dog

 - a British woman bitten by a dog whilst visiting South Asia in 2012

-None of these cases were known to have received pre-or post-exposure rabies prophylaxis.
+None of these cases were known to have received pre-or post-exposure rabies treatment.

 Rabies virus is found in the saliva of an infected animal.
 The virus is transmitted to humans by a bite or scratch, or when saliva from an infected animal comes into contact with broken skin or mucous membranes (eyes, nose, or mouth).
 Rarely, rabies has been contracted following laboratory exposure or after transplantation of organs from an infected individual [27, 28].
 Person to person spread outside of these situations has never been proven .

 Following exposure, the virus travels to the central nervous system via the peripheral nerves.
-The virus replicates in the brain and disseminates to many different tissues .
+The virus replicates in the brain and disseminates too many different tissues .

 Signs and symptoms

 The incubation period of rabies is usually between three and 12 weeks; in rare cases it can be as short as four days or as long as 19 years [29, 30].
 In more than 90 percent of patients, the onset is within one year of exposure.
 According to the WHO, the incubation period depends upon factors such as the amount of virus inoculated, the amount of tissue at the site of the bite or scratch, and the proximity of the bite to the central nervous system .
 Bites to highly innervated regions such as the head, neck and hands are expected to have shorter incubation periods .

 The early symptoms are often non-specific with fever, headache, myalgia (muscle pain), and fatigue.
 Paraesthesia (abnormal sensation such as burning, tingling or pricking) can occur at the site of the bite.
 The disease progresses either to the more common furious rabies, or the less common paralytic or ‘dumb’ rabies .